guptaakashdeep/spark-application-analyzer/README.md

 A Python package to analyze Spark Application (Spark 3.5 running on AWS EMR) metrics via REST API to suggest the right sizing for executors.

-> This project is WIP and is NOT ready to use yet.
+> The major implementation of the project is complete.

 ## Overview